Open source · Pay only when you get paid

 The problem

-SaaS trials convert at 12–18% on average.
-Not because the product is bad — because signing up costs nothing, so nothing is on the line.
-By the time the trial ends, the user has already moved on.
+SaaS trials convert at 12–18% when no card is collected.
+Signing up costs nothing, so nothing is on the line.
+By the time the trial ends, your would-be customer has already moved on.

 convert to paid